 However, if you do pass the CPA exam, I can guarantee that you will find a way to achieve the results you’re looking for, both in your career and in your life.
 If you had the strength and ability to get through the exam, you’ll go incredibly far, guaranteed!

 Passing this exam and becoming a licensed CPA will open doors for you that you didn’t know even existed.
 The best part of this is that these doors aren’t all in the realm of finance and accounting.
+Neither are they necessarily limited to one certain location or city.

 I know people who passed the CPA exam and now work as school teachers, consultants, and FBI agents.
 Nearly every industry recognizes the drive and determination that is expected of licensed CPAs, and this trait will help you to get your foot in the door for many of them.